harveyramer/harvey-ramer-blog/src/pages/index.md

 subheading: 'Demystifying software design, code, and collaboration.'
 mainpitch:
   title: Why Pursuit?
-  description: >-
-    Software is never perfect.
+  description: Software is never perfect.
 It is always in process.
-Success requires relentless pursuit of customer-focused solutions.
 description: >-
   Without vision, workers are stifled by micro-management.
 Vision allows managers to hire smart, motivated people and free them from bureaucracy.